 2. Having a listing on the Yellow Pages will improve your rank on Google.

-Nope.
+No, not true.
+But a lie the reps always tell.
 Check out a Yellow Pages listing.
 You’ll see that the link to the website is actually something like http://www.yellowpages.ca/gourl/http://www.yourcompany.com — that means that the link actually is a redirect from the Yellow Pages site, not a true link to your site.
-It may pass along some link value but it’s of low value.
+It may pass along some link value, but it’s of very low value.

 3. The Yellow Pages website gets more traffic than Google!

 Absolutely not.
-I think the below chart (from Alexa, a well-regarded provider of competitive website statistics) will paint the real picture.
-I’ve included canpages.ca for comparison purposes.
+The below chart (from Alexa, a well-regarded provider of competitive website statistics) will paint the real picture.
+We’ve included canpages.ca for comparison purposes.

 4. We have special ways of making your site show up on Google — no one else can do that.

 They’re talking about pay-per-click advertising here.
-I’ll tell you their secret — they’re using the local business options available to any AdWords advertiser.
+They’re just using the local business options available to any AdWords advertiser.
 Nothing secret there, just knowing what boxes to click.